-In relation to this performance dashboard, two of the Marmot policy objectives are:
+In relation to this performance dashboard, three of the Marmot policy objectives are:

-- 'Enable all children, young people and adults to maximise their capabilities and have control over their lives' - 'Strengthen the role and impact of ill-health prevention'.
+- 'Enable all children, young people and adults to maximise their capabilities and have control over their lives' - 'Create and develop healthy and sustainable places and communities' - 'Strengthen the role and impact of ill-health prevention.'

-The 'Reducing the burden of preventable disease, disability and death' theme and its identified performance measures within the HWS show current progress in Walsall against those objectives and the contribution to the wider Health and Wellbeing efforts to reduce inequality in Walsall.
+The 'Healthy Ageing and Independent Living' theme and its identified performance measures within the HWS show current progress in Walsall against those objectives and the contribution to the wider Health and Wellbeing efforts to reduce inequality in Walsall.